funcool/rumext/doc/user-guide.md

   "Hello World"]
 ```

-The macro is smart enough to transform attribute names from lisp-case
+Macros are smart enough to transform attribute names from lisp-case
 to camelCase and renaming `:class` to `className`.
 So the compiled javacript
 code for this fragment could be something like: